maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - Your commit history is clean
 - The documentation is up-to-date
 - All local tests and commit hooks succeed
-- (Rebasing against the current devel before pushing is always a good idea)
+- (Rebasing against the current main before pushing is always a good idea)

 ## Release Workflow

 This project uses sematic versioning.
 Name versions accordingly.

-1. Create a new branch named "release_X.Y.Z" and check it out
+For now, releases are simply tags on the main branch, with no separate release branch currently in use.

+---
+**NOTE**

+This still needs to be implemented

+---

+To create a release, simply run the "Create Release" GitHub Action with the desired version number (e.g. "0.3.0").
+This action will:

-2. Bump the version number in `galaxy.yml`
+1. Bump the version number in `galaxy.yml`
-3. Commit and push the change.
-This will trigger a CI job (`release-prepare.yml`) that prepares the release
-4. Check the generated pull request and get it approved
+2. Update the changelog
+3. Commit the changes in a "Release" commit and push it
+4. Create a GitHub release (which will also create a tag at that commit)
-5. Once merged onto main, the CI will then create the release artifacts and publish the new version onto Galaxy
+5. Build the collection and publish the new release on galaxy